nerissa29/reading-notes/class3-02.md

 - pwd
   - current location in the system
 - ls
-  - lists a specific path or curret directory
+  - lists a specific path or current directory
 - cd
   - change directory
 - path
-  - describes where the file/directory is at on the system
+  - describes where the file/directory is on the system
 - absolute path
   - starts from the file system's roots (/home/issa)
 - relative path
-  - relative to your current location/psth in the system (projects/courses)
+  - relative to your current location/path in the system (projects/courses)
 - ~ (tilde)
-  - refereence to home directory, used in paths
+  - a reference to the home directory, used in paths
 - . (dot)
-  - reference to current directory, used in paths
+  - a reference to the current directory used in paths
 - ..(dot dot)
-  - reference to curent directories' parent directory, used in paths
+  - a reference to current directories' parent directory, used in paths
 - TAB completion
   - used to auto-complete the path, pressing twice will show other alternatives

 #### More About Files

 - spaces in names
-  - place names with spaces inside the quotes ("") or (''), or use backlash in front of spaces (/)
+  - place names with spaces inside the quotes ("") or (''), or use backslash in front of spaces (/)
 - file [path]
   - defines what type of item the directory/file is
-- hiddeen files and directories
+- hidden files and directories
-  - names that begins with a dot (.) are hidden files/directories
+  - names that begin with a dot (.) are hidden files/directories

 #### Manual Pages